balmoral/volt-repo_cache/README.md

     order = Order.new(product_id: product.id, customer_id: customer.id, quantity: 1, date: Date.today)
     cache._orders << order

-An easier way is ask an owner model to create a new owned model.
+An easier way is ask an owner model to create a new owned model:

 #### Example 10 - create a new model (with two owners) via an owner model

     product = cache._products.where(code: 'XYZ')
-    # ask a customer to create a new order, give it the product id
     customer = cache._customers.where(code: 'ABC')
+    # ask the customer to create a new order, give it the product id
     order = customer.new_order(product_id: product.id, quantity: 1, date: Date.today)

 ### Destroying models